Capacity Building Initiative for Greater Minnesota

 Harm Reduction Sisters (HRS) provides a feminist, trauma-informed response to syringe service programming (SSP) by utilizing innovative harm reduction principles and practices to address the gaps that exist for people who use drugs.

 Headwaters Music and the Arts opened in 1992 and offers private instruction in a wide range of musical instruments along with art programs for all ages.
-Our programs are designed to fulfill our mission to enrich the arts education of children and to unlock the creative potential of teens and adults.
+Their programs are designed to fulfill their mission to enrich the arts education of children and to unlock the creative potential of teens and adults.

 Intercultural Mutual Assistance Association (IMAA) is a 501(c)(3) nonprofit organization established in 1984 as a community response to the needs of refugee and immigrant families resettling in Olmsted County.
 The mission of IMAA is building bridges between cultures by empowering individuals to create a more diverse, inclusive, and equitable community.